 Storage

-Store the Pimms fruit in the fridge and use it within 2 days.
+Store the Pimms fruit in the fridge and use it within two days.

 These ingredients don't stand up well to freezing.